kiharalab/DAQ-Refine/README.md

 - *Adjust the package versions according to your project's requirements.*
 - *This script assumes you're in the DAQ-Refine directory to start with.*
 - *Adjust paths and commands as necessary, especially if paths differ on your system or if additional configuration is needed.*
-- *You may need to install additional dependencies like gcc, make, bison, flex, and csh using your system's package manager (e.g., apt for Ubuntu/Debian or yum for CentOS/RedHat).*
+- *You may need to install additional dependencies like pytorch, CUDA, gcc, make, bison, flex, and csh using your system's package manager (e.g., apt for Ubuntu/Debian or yum for CentOS/RedHat).*
 - *TensorFlow and CUDA configurations may present compatibility issues within your local environment.
 For comprehensive guidance and resolution strategies, we recommend consulting the official documentation available on their respective websites.*

 #### Step 3: install Rosetta Relaxation